• Product Introduction

 Streaming

-@edgeone/tanstack-start is a Vite plug-in designed for the Pages platform, automatically building TanStack Start applications into Pages deployment products.
-Combined with Pages scaffolding, it enables quick deployment of TanStack Start projects.
+@edgeone/tanstack-start is a Vite plugin specifically designed for the Makers platform.
+It automatically builds TanStack Start applications into Makers deployment artifacts.
+When used with the Makers scaffolding, it enables rapid deployment of TanStack Start projects.

-To deploy a TanStack Start project to Pages, follow the steps below.
+To deploy a TanStack Start project on Makers, refer to the following operational steps.

 1. Installing an Adapter